nabs-darrel-schreyer/sql-migrations/docs/build.spec.md

 #### Behavior

 1. The command scans for the solution file at the specified path.
-2. Executes `dotnet build` in the solution directory.
+2. Executes `dotnet build` in the solution directory with a spinner indicating progress.
-3. Displays the build progress with a spinner.
+3. Displays "Build finished!" when the build completes.
-4. Reports when the build is finished.

 ### Command Line Options